Explore the glittering banks of Loch Ard

 Ben Lomond Viewpoint Trail

-This trail meanders up through Loch Ard’s peaceful conifer woodland, rewarding your efforts with spectacular views over Ben Lomond, Craigmore and Aberfoyle.
+Your efforts are rewarded with spectacular views over Ben Lomond, Craigmore and Aberfoyle.
 On a clear day, you can also see a series of rolling hills in the distance, including the Menteith, Ochil, Gargunnock and Fintry Hills and the Campsie Fells.
-The path returns along the tranquil loch shore, where you can hear the busy chatter of woodland birds and, in summer, see dragonflies zooming over the water or even glimpse an osprey fishing.

-A scenic trail to a picturesque little loch that teems with wildlife – including a rather unusual fish!More Information...
+A scenic trail across the Duchray Water to a picturesque little loch that is teeming with wildlife, including some unusual creatures.

 This trail is ideal for walking or cycling.
 It climbs gently through mixed woodland to loop around Lochan Spling.
 Watch out for jays and crossbills in the trees as you go and look for damselflies near the lochan.
 This is a great place for a picnic and you can watch for waterbirds – and perhaps even an osprey fishing.